tehhuimin/ryde-backend-challenge/README.md

 2. The database used is MongoDB.
 To connect between Django ORM and MongoDB, a connector  [`djongo`](https://github.com/nesdis/djongo) is used.
 3. `drf-yasg` is used to run Swagger for API documentation.

+## Django Project Directory
+- The Django project resides inside the `./ryde` directory.
+- `./ryde/ryde` folder stores the project settings, urls, and other configurations.
+- `./ryde/users` folder stores the application which includes everything related to the Users feature.
+    - The models inside `models.py` is the object relational mapping of the MongoDB collections.
+The configurations such as `allow_blank`, `primary_key` are set inside this file.
+    - The serializers inside `serializers.py` is used for validation of the input and output format before calling the CRUD methods on the MongoDB.
+    - `urls.py` store the REST API endpoints available.
+    - `views.py` is an implementation of the business logic to receive request data and process accordingly before sending it to the model layer.
+    - `migrations` folder stores the instructions to change the models in the database

 ## The Project Scope

 This project only implements one very basic django app, which is a user model stored in a MongoDB database.